Susan Vinton

 Susan Vinton Chandler (born November 13, 1953) is an American former professional tennis player.

-Vinton, raised in Sarasota, Florida, is the daughter of Richard Vinton, a dermatologist and tennis instructor.
+Vinton, raised in Sarasota, Florida, is the daughter of Dr. Richard Vinton, a dermatologist and tennis instructor.
 She began competing on the professional tour in 1972 and twice featured in the US Open singles main draw.
+Ranked 73 in 1973.
 During the 1970s she married Gewan Maharaj, a tennis player from Trinidad and Tobago, but she has since remarried.

+Now lives in Delray Beach, Florida.